 A Dominating Season Pays Dividends for Austin Theriault

-Austin Theriault and his Ken Schrader Racing team kicked off the season back in February with a big win at Daytona and hasn’t looked back since.
+Austin Theriault and his Ken Schrader Racing team kicked off the season back in February with a big win at Daytona and never looked back.
 Two words can be used to describe their season – consistency and patience.
-With that, Austin and company have earned seven wins going into the finale and have finished within the Top 10 in all 19 races.
-That’s the type of season every team hopes for but few achieve it.
+With that, Austin and company earned seven wins and finished in the Top 10 in 19 of 20 races.
+That’s the type of season every team hopes for, but few achieve.

 One of those is the Bill France 4 Crown title.
 It puts the spotlight on one of the elements that makes the ARCA Racing Series presented by Menards so unique and that’s the variety of tracks and surfaces the series visits.
 The Bill France 4 Crown title rewards the driver who can conquer the short track (Nashville), the superspeedway (Pocono), the dirt (Springfield) and even a road course (Road America).
 Austin and his team did just that.
 They even won at Road America in late August by being patient and capitalizing on the mistakes of drivers in front of them.

 Austin locked up the Sioux Chief Short Track Challenge title after winning at Salem in early September.
 He won a total of four short track events and earned an average finish of 2.7 on tracks one-mile and shorter.
 There’s that consistency again for a cool $10,500 to be awarded at the banquet.